The Best Banana Pudding Recipe

 This particular recipe is tried and tested.
-Every month our church has a big community potluck lunch and one woman always, and I mean ALWAYS, brings banana pudding.
-Hers is always beautifully displayed in a large, glass trifle bowl.
-She even arranges the bananas on the side of the bowl so they’d show through.
+Every month our church had a community potluck lunch and one woman always, and I mean ALWAYS, brought banana pudding.
+Hers was always beautifully displayed in a large, glass trifle bowl.

 Banana Pudding Ingredients

-Cool Whip – Cool whip is the perfect topping for many desserts, This pre-made topping adds a sweetness and is the perfect topping for this banana pudding recipe.
+- Whipped topping – This pre-made topping adds a sweetness and is the perfect topping for this banana pudding recipe.

-- First, in a medium bowl combine the milk and sour cream and begin whisking them together until they are combined and nice and smooth.
+- In a medium-sized mixing bowl combine the milk and sour cream and begin whisking them together until they are combined and smooth.

-- Next, pour in the vanilla instant pudding mix and whisk the pudding into the sour cream and milk mixture until smooth.
+- Next, pour in the vanilla instant pudding mix and whisk the pudding into the sour cream mixture until smooth.

 - Place the Vanilla Wafers on the bottom of your casserole dish.